dragonwei98/data-concentrator-data-service/docs/Installation.md

 1:
 Add a topic in the Bus Adaptor
+One for the data and one for the metadata

 '"ie/d/j/simatic/v1/s7c1/dp/r/EnergyMeter/default"'

-'"ie/m/j/simatic/v1/s7c1/dp/r/EnergyMeter/"'
+'"ie/m/j/simatic/v1/s7c1/dp"'

 ![cc_step_1](graphics/cc_step_1.png)

 2:
-Close the option and prove under "Edit configuration" the following settings:
+Close the option and prove under "Edit configuration" the following settings In the Standard tab you can configure your Edge Databus which contains databus credentials and Port: 1883

 ![cc_step_2](graphics/cc_step_2.png)

 3:
-Bus Adaptor Configuration
+At least you need two entries in the Bus Adpater
 ![cc_step_3](graphics/cc_step_3.png)

-- Same procedure for the metadata topic

 4:
 Create for the data a Route